Bloodnut/google-homepage/README.md

-# OdinProject
+# google-homepage
-This is a repo for my odin projects
+This is a repo for my google-hompage project